Skip to main content

 reject_reasonstring or nullHuman-readable rejection or retry reason

-The _links object includes a start-verification link when the status is pending or retry, guiding the client to generate a new SDK token.
+The _links object includes a start-verification link when the status is pending or retry, guiding the client to begin or restart the verification flow.

 KYC Lifecycle

 Status transitions happen asynchronously.
 The API receives webhook events from the verification provider and updates the user’s KYC state.
-Your client discovers the new state by polling GET /v0/kyc/status?refresh=true.
+Your client discovers the new state by polling the status endpoint with ?refresh=true.
+GET /v0/kyc/status — Poll current status.

 Endpoints